heathsc/gemBS/README.md

 ----------
 Changelog:
 ----------
-    3.2.2 Rework non-stranded mode so that both possible conversions are tried and the results merged 3.2.2 Fix bug where non-stranded flag was not being passed to mapper in paired end mode 3.2.1 Move warning message from bscall from stdout to stderr
+		3.2.3 Fixed bug if conversion parameters were not set 3.2.2 Rework non-stranded mode so that both possible conversions are tried and the results merged 3.2.2 Fix bug where non-stranded flag was not being passed to mapper in paired end mode 3.2.1 Move warning message from bscall from stdout to stderr